-Many landscape contractors say it all depends on who you target and how you market.
+That's why many landscape contractors say that success in residential lawn maintenance all depends on who you target and how you market.
 Some have shifted their sales efforts toward higher-income households and higher-value homes.
 Some are customizing their service offerings, payment plans and/or incentives in order to generate new leads and maintain the flow of revenue.
+Others are relying more on online lead-generation services like Angie's List, TaskEasy, GreenPal and Mowz to find new residential customers.
 Whatever the case, there is one constant: The contractors have a plan.

 Upselling additional services

-On a more positive note, referrals seem to be holding their own for Prairie Hill Horticultural Services.
+That competitive separation, in part, is why referrals seem to be holding their own for Prairie Hill Horticultural Services.
 Meyer says being a member of the Better Business Bureau and having an A+ rating helps a lot.
-Prairie Hill has also worked to improve its website, www.phhort.com, along with its social media presence on Facebook and Twitter.
+Prairie Hill has also worked to improve its website, www.phhort.com, along with its social media presence on Facebook.

 Invoice stuffers have come into play here as well.
 “Sometimes I insert flyers that our customers can pass out to other homeowners,” Meyer says.
-“Another thing that’s working well is referral cards they can fill out for a friend so we can provide them with a free estimate.”
+“Another thing that’s worked well is referral cards customers can fill out for a friend so we can provide them with a free estimate.”

-Robbins has also continued to generate new residential leads by focusing on referrals from his existing customer base.
-He says 15-20% of maintenance revenue is coming from new accounts.
-Robbins Landscaping is hitting existing neighborhoods with direct mail.
-Job signs (18 x 24) are now posted on all design/build projects; the signs promote the company’s maintenance services with the slogan, “Another happy client relaxes here.”
+Robbins has also had success generating new residential leads by focusing on referrals from his existing customer base.
+Robbins Landscaping hits existing neighborhoods with direct mail.
+Job signs (18 x 24) are posted on all design/build projects, which help promote the company’s maintenance services.

-Prairie Hill’s referral incentive showed some success earlier this year.
-For each friend or neighbor that ultimately signed a 2011 landscape maintenance agreement, the customer received one free mowing valued at $50.
+Prairie Hill’s referral incentive showed some success early in its execution.
+For example, for each friend or neighbor that ultimately signed a 2011 landscape maintenance agreement, the customer received one free mowing valued at $50.

-Out in Colorado, Chris Binkley of Silver Peak Services has really ramped up the incentives in order to generate new leads this year.
-This Colorado Springs-based company initiated a coupon magazine campaign in April.
+Out in Colorado, Chris Binkley of Silver Peak Services really ramped up the incentives when he wanted to generate new leads a couple years ago.
+This Colorado Springs-based company initiated a coupon magazine campaign at the onset of spring.
 The mailer goes out quarterly.
 “The response was unbelievable in both April and June—almost too much to handle,” Binkley says.

 The coupons in April and June offered 10% off sprinkler repair.
 A second, more successful promotion offered four weeks of mowing for $99 with a fifth week free.
 “We set a maximum of 5,000 square feet,” Binkley points out.
 “Most of the yards here are 2,000 to 3,000 square feet, so I was comfortable with the price.
 Many of the residential lots we have are upper middle class.
 A few are military families where the husband is deployed and the wife doesn’t want to mess with the yard.”